RRothfeld/NeverEver/README.md

 	python populationScript.py

 Technically, the web application is now able to run locally.
-To be able to access the Django administration features however, you should create an admin account via this command (you can use "admin" as name and password for local testing):
+To be able to access the Django administration features however, you should create an admin account using the following command (you can use "admin" as name and password for local testing):

 	python manage.py createsuperuser